esp-rs/espflash/espflash/README.md

 ## Configuration Files

-There are configuration files allowing you to define various parameters for your application:
+There are two configuration files allowing you to define various parameters for your application:

+- `espflash.toml`: Project configuration
+- `espflash_ports.toml`: Port configuration

 ### `espflash_ports.toml`